Steve Free: Today

 Free is a known recording artist who has been called the "Appalachian Jimmy Buffett."
 Additionally, Cashbox Records has labeled him one of the most diverse artists known in music today.
-Free won eight ASCAP Awards, received a Platinum Award, and Charted 14 songs on the national and international charts, including his "number one" song "Just a Baby Boy", which is becoming a worldwide Christmas song.
+Free won eight ASCAP Awards, received a Platinum Award, and charted 14 songs on the national and international charts, including his "number one" song "Just a Baby Boy".
 In 2008, he was awarded The State of Ohio's Governor's Award as "Individual Artist."
 He received an arts award from the Kentucky State Senate in 2009 for his musical contributions to Appalachia.
 He has charted over 40 songs on the National and International Charts and has 3 Americana Music Award nominations.

 Steve Free is an internationally acclaimed award-winning singer/songwriter/recording artist.
 The winner of numerous Music Industry Awards including 9 ASCAP Awards, a Platinum Record and a Grammy nomination he has charted over 30 songs on the National & International, Americana, Country & Billboard Charts, including 15 #1 songs, while remaining one of Music's Top Folk Artist both in the U.S and in Europe.